avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-action-list.md

 Use this command to retrieve a complete list of Actions from a VM Autoscaling Group provisioned under your account.

+Use flags to retrieve a list of Actions:

+* sorting by type, using `ionosctl autoscaling action list --group-id GROUP_ID --type ACTION_TYPE`
+* sorting by status, using `ionosctl autoscaling action list --group-id GROUP_ID --status ACTION_STATUS`

 Required values to run command:

 * VM Autoscaling Group Id